Richard-Shimada/food-sales-predictions/README.md

 What features of items and the stores they are sold in are most impactful in determining total sales volume?

 ### Data:
 Dataset can be found online [here](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/).
+Some visual callouts on the data set:

 ![image](https://user-images.githubusercontent.com/110313483/191888643-2063745e-48d7-4744-a68a-f88e6e2415df.png)